Have you ever wanted to expand your homemaking skills? To dive deep and learn to manage your home, better? I think this is a good and natural desire.

 Traditionally, women relied on good old soap and water, vinegar, high-proof alcohol (such as vodka), slaked lime (aka whitewash) and even used sand, wood ash or baking soda to remove scum and kill bacteria.
 In many instances, I think we’d do well to return to these basic but effective sources for keeping the home.

 It’s normal to feel uncertain when it comes to creating your own cleaners, primarily because we’ve been taught that bacteria and germs are all bad, that we shouldn’t just clean our homes; we should disinfect them!
-However, studies are beginning to show that sterile environments can actually weaken the human immune system over time, and particularly so with young children.
+However, studies are beginning to show that sterile environments can actually weaken the human immune system over time, and particularly so with young children (go here to read the article).

 Instead of using disinfectants in my home, I’ve chosen to use natural cleaners for everyday use: soap and water, vinegar, vodka and the like.
 It actually isn’t difficult to make your own!
-Here’s my favorite, vinegar cleaning recipe and here’s an excellent, vodka based cleaning recipe.
+Here’s my favorite vinegar cleaning recipe.
+And if you want to use vodka, you can get the recipe here.

 Skill 3: Use Natural Remedies